The Wedding & Honeymoon Guide to Nuku’alofa

 The Wedding & Honeymoon Guide to Nuku’alofa(c) tongapocketguide.com

 Every couple is unique, yet there’s still something for all kinds of adventure and culture travellers in Nuku’alofa.
-Check out the vast range of what’s available in the city in our 10 Must-Dos in Nuku’alofa.
+Check out the vast range of what’s available in the city in the 30 Best Things to Do in Nuku’alofa.
 Otherwise, for something more “romantic” to enjoy as a couple, here are a few of our top picks!

 Swimming with Whales

-Available from July to October in Nuku’alofa, swimming with majestic humpback whales is a beautiful experience to share together.
-Swimming with these gentle giants after they have made the 3,000 miles (4,850km) journey from Antarctica to calve and breed, is a great symbol for starting your own journey together.
-Join one of the whale swimming tours from Nuku’alofa for a chance to snorkel with humpbacks, as well as stopping by Tongatapu’s uninhabited islands to enjoy a picnic lunch.
+Available from July to October in Nuku’alofa, snorkelling with majestic humpback whales is a beautiful experience to share.
+Witnessing these gentle giants, after they have made the 3,000 mi (4,850 km) journey from Antarctica to calve and breed, is a great symbol for starting your own amazing journey together.
+Join one of the whale swimming tours from Nuku’alofa for a chance to swim with humpbacks, as well as visit Tongatapu’s uninhabited islands for a picnic lunch.

 Couples Spa Treatment

-“Buddying up” for a scuba dive in Tonga’s tropical waters is a great way to spend a day of your honeymoon in Nuku’alofa.
-Whether you’re a beginner or a certified diver, there are options for couples to jump on the small-group dive tours and explore the underwater world of volcanic-formed underwater caves, coral reefs and even shipwrecks.
-Learn more about scuba diving in Tonga here.
+“Buddying up” for a scuba dive in Tonga’s tropical waters is a great way to spend a day of your romantic getaway or honeymoon in Nuku’alofa.
+Only suitable for certified divers, the small-group dive boats take you to glorious coral seascapes of the outer reefs to explore volcanic-formed underwater caves, coral gardens and even shipwrecks now teeming with life.
+Check out tour operators in The Best Snorkel & Scuba Dive Tours in Nuku’alofa & Tongatapu.

 The Wedding & Honeymoon Guide to Nuku’alofa(c) Pexels